 Service Value Chain

 The Service Value Chain is an operating model, which outlines the key activities required to respond to demand and facilitate value realization through the creation and management of products and services.
-Each organization will allocate the Service Value Chain according to their business needs.
-The SVC responds to the trigger, the question and the need of an organization.
+Each organisation will allocate the Service Value Chain according to their business needs.
+The SVC responds to the trigger, the question and the need for an organisation.

 The six main activities of the ITIL Service Value Chain are;